jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-4b.md

 The common interest of money would be the same
 What is given for the use of money is regulated by what can it be used for.

-12 On the contrary, any increase in the quantity of commodities circulated in the country, while the quantity of its money remained the same, would raise the value of the money and produce many important effects.
+{{< s v="12" >}} On the contrary, any increase in the quantity of commodities circulated in the country, while the quantity of its money remained the same, would raise the value of the money and produce many important effects.

 The capital of the country would really be increased, though it might nominally be the same.
 The quantity of productive labour it could maintain and employ would be increased, and consequently the demand for that labour.
 Its wages would naturally rise with the demand, and yet might appear to sink.
 They might be paid with less money, but that smaller quantity might purchase more goods.
 Profits would be diminished both really and nominally.

 The competition between the different capitals would naturally be increased with the increase in national capital.
 Their owners would be obliged to content themselves with a smaller proportion of the produce of that labour their capitals employed.
 The interest of money, keeping pace always with profits, might be greatly diminished, though the value of money, or the quantity of goods it could purchase, was greatly increased.

-13 In some countries, the interest of money is prohibited by law.
+{{< s v="13" >}} In some countries, the interest of money is prohibited by law.
 But as money is useful everywhere, something should by be paid everywhere for the use of it.
 The prohibition on interest actually increases the evil of usury, instead of preventing it.

-The debtor must pay for=
+The debtor must pay for:
-the use of the money
+- the use of the money
-the creditor's risk in accepting payment for that use The debtor must insure his creditor from the penalties of usury.
+- the creditor's risk in accepting payment for that use

+The debtor must insure his creditor from the penalties of usury.

-14 In countries where interest is allowed, the law fixes the highest rate to prevent usury.
+{{< s v="14" >}} In countries where interest is allowed, the law fixes the highest rate to prevent usury.
 This rate should always be above the lowest market price.
 The market price of interest is the price commonly paid for the use of money by the most secure debtors.
 If this legal rate were fixed below the lowest market rate, it would have the same effect as the total prohibition of interest.
 The creditor will not lend his money for less than the use of it is worth.
 The debtor must pay him for the creditor's risk in accepting the full value of that use.

 If it is fixed at the lowest market price, it ruins honest people who respect the laws of their country.
 It ruins all those who cannot give the best security.
 It obliges them to deal with exorbitant usurers.